-N75C nickel surface: as reported on the 26th November 2021, Mineral Resource estimation work is ongoing and will be finalised when assay results are received for FOS21DD\003.
+N75C nickel surface: as previously reported, Mineral Resource estimation work is ongoing and will now be finalised.
 Once it is complete, the results of the Mineral Resource exercise will be reported in full thereafter.

 This announcement has been approved for release by the Board of Lunnon Metals Ltd.